 - Applicants shall not be related by blood through and including first cousins.
 (RSMO 451.020)

 - Foreign applicants must present their valid government-issued photo ID along with a certified English translation of all non-English documentation used.
 If a translator is needed, an appointment with our office must be made in advance.

-Return and Record of Marriage
+Return and Recordation of Marriage

 Lost, Destroyed or Unused Marriage License

-- Pre-Application Marriage License Online Form
+- Online Marriage License Application

 - Officiant Requirements (RSMo 451.1)

-- Obtain a Copy of a Marriage License: 636-949-7509
+- Request a certified copy of a marriage license: 636-949-7509

-- Birth Certificate or Passport Issuance: 636-949-7558
+- Request Birth Certificate or Passport from the Public Health Department: 636-949-7558

 - Request a Divorce Decree: Email the Circuit Clerk